Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Lateral Quad: Laying on the side of the right quad, start at the top of the quad and slowly roll down until just above the knee.
 Do this for a five-count each way for ten reps.
 Repeat with left leg.

-• Abductors: Lying face down with the foam roller placed on the right inner thigh near your groin.
+• Abductors: Face down with the foam roller on the right inner thigh near your groin.
 Slowly roll halfway to the knee with a three count.
-Do ten times and repeat with the left leg.
+Do it ten times and repeat it with the left leg. .

 • Glutes: Sit on the roller with the right leg crossed to the left knee.
-Rolling side to side on the entire glute muscle using a three count for ten reps.
-Repeat with left glute.
+Roll side to side on the entire glute muscle using a three-count for ten reps.
+Repeat with the left glute.

 • Outer Shoulder Blade and Lat Muscle: Lying on the right side with the foam roller at the bottom of the armpit.
 Slowly roll up to the triceps for a three count for ten reps.
 Repeat with the left arm.